aurorn/restaurant-page/README.md

 # restaurant-page
-This the Restaurant Page Project as assigned by [The Odin Project](https://www.TheOdinProject.com)
+This is the Restaurant Page Project as assigned by [The Odin Project](https://www.TheOdinProject.com)

 # To Do List